syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Customization.md

 richTextEditor.ToolbarItems = collection;
 this.Content = richTextEditor;

-//Insert new item to the custom toolbar collection.
+//Insert a new item to the custom toolbar collection.
 Button emojiButton = new Button();
 emojiButton.BackgroundColor = Color.Transparent;
 emojiButton.HeightRequest = 50;